Introduction – the what & the why

 My suggestion is – document your persona and do it well.
 I would highly recommend using MURAL for that purpose.
 They have a great template which ensures that your findings and reflections will not get lost among many other workshop or discovery notes, but will be structured and easily accessible by any of the team members, at any stage of product development.
 I found that when you have a comprehensive, well laid-out persona at hand, it is easier to always keep your end-user in mind.

 Mapping out a user journey for all relevant scenarios is yet another crucial step enabling you and your team to think about a lot of aspects and generate a lot of ideas.
 And again, find a way of documenting the user journey that will work for you!
-I used a Storyboarding template from MURAL and it worked very well.
+I used a Storyboarding template from MURAL and it worked very well for our AR experience.

-Before continuing with 3 important lessons in regards to UX of AR mobile apps, I am going to quickly mention AR wireframing tools, with wiARframe being one of the most promising ones!
+Before continuing with 3 important lessons in regards to augmented reality UX design, I am going to quickly mention AR wireframing tools, with wiARframe being one of the most promising ones!
 I signed up for it, played around a little bit, watched a tutorial video, and came to the conclusion I would stick to my regular prototyping tool – Figma.

 I might consider learning and using an AR-dedicated tool in the future.
-However, in this project, I could not justify asking my 5-person team to learn a brand new tool when Figma is a great tool that can work perfectly fine for the UX design of an AR mobile app.
+However, in this project, I could not justify asking my 5-person team to learn a brand new tool when Figma is a great tool that can work perfectly fine for the AR UX design.
 There even is this handy tutorial for how to use Figma for creating complex and convincing AR prototypes.